Welcome to Busselton, Geographe Bay

 Vasse River & Rotary Park

-Named after a French sailor, the river is a delightful picnic area serviced with electric barbecues and adjacent to the Rotary Park children’s playground and the Busselton Visitor Centre.
+Named after a French sailor, the river is a delightful picnic area serviced with electric barbecues and adjacent to the Rotary Park children’s playground.
+Right around the corner you will find the Busselton Museum, with exhibits on local, civic, commercial and maritime history.
+Busselton Museum

 You don’t have to be an expert to fish in the region, as anywhere from the quiet safe beaches, the old jetty or from a small boat should be sufficient to catch yourself a snapper, herring, whiting or tailor.
 In the warmer weather, paddleboats, sailboards and yachting are popular recreational pursuits.
 Snorkelling and scuba diving have increased in popularity as people come to realise that spectacular coral can be seen near the Busselton Jetty.
 The Swan Dive Wreck, just off the coast in Dunsborough is also a great diving location.